 What is Duolingo English Test Score?

-Duolingo tests use a scoring system that ranges from 10 to 160 points, with scores being whole numbers and multiples of 5, with the maximum score being 160 points.
+Duolingo tests use a scoring system ranging from 10 to 160 points, with all scores being whole numbers in increments of 5.
 This article will explore the intricacies of the DET's scoring mechanism, clarifying the structure of the scores and their implications.

 DET Scoring System Overview

-The DET employs a scoring scale that spans from 10 to 160, with intervals of 5 points.
+The Duolingo English Test employs a scoring scale that spans from 10 to 160, with intervals of 5 points.
 The test report features an aggregate score along with four distinct subscores, each highlighting a unique aspect of linguistic competence.

 In the latest DET score report, the individual subscores cover four key areas: listening, speaking, reading, and writing.
 These are the well-known competencies of listening, speaking, reading, and writing, respectively.